FGCUStellarResearch/FGCUStellarResearch.github.io/README.md

 # FGCUStellarResearch.github.io
-Experimenting with hosting the group's website, the AstroDev web app, and future projects as a github page
+Experimenting with hosting the group's website and future projects as a github page Also allows for changes to be viewed and shared from anywhere